elhoyos/toggles_package/extraction/README.md

 # extraction

-1. Extract the toggles from a set of projects using bulktractor
+1. Extract the toggles from a set of projects using bulktractor.

+It is important to notice that these tools and the analysis preparation below heavily depend on `git`.
+Our experiments were run with `git version 2.17.2 (Apple Git-113)`.
+We recommend using that one or any recent version.
+In our experience, some previous versions gave the same results and others, usually older, did not.

 Make sure you have installed [bulktractor@b259fbf](https://github.com/elhoyos/bulktractor/tree/b259fbf15d5c789218e689569098442320e79c94) and its dependencies correctly, and then run: